salaboy/from-monolith-to-k8s/platform/README.md

 With a fast-paced [CNCF landspace](https://landscape.cncf.io/), it is a full time job to understand, pick and glue projects together to enable your teams with a self-service platform to suit their needs.

-In this tutorial we will be using Crossplane, Tekton, Knative Serving, ArgoCD and Knative Functions to demonstrate how a Platform Team can build and curate a set of tools that will enable teams to request using a declarative way.
-This is just an example of how you can achieve this, and other tools can be used to implement the same behaviours, but some key points that we have tried to cover here are:
+In this tutorial we will be using Crossplane, Tekton, Knative Serving, ArgoCD, Pulumi, Kratix and Knative Functions to show you different approaches that a Platform Team can use to build and curate a set of tools to compose a Platform.

+These are just examples of how you can achieve this, and other tools can be used to implement the same behaviours, but some key points that I have tried to cover here are:
 - Self-Service Platform covering two main Personas: Platform Engineers (Platform Team) , Developer Teams (App Team)
+- Platform Teams can collaborate with the teams to create the right platform for them, using exensible mechanism that can be adapted for more complex needs when needed
 - Developer experience is key to improve productivity, reducing the cognitive load for teams is key to improve efficiency
-- Platform Teams can collaborate with the teams to create the right platform for them, using exensible mechanism that can be adapted for more complex needs when needed
 - You can achieve all of this by using Open Source projects, but you will need to provide your domain-specific glue.

 Most of what is covered here revolves around:
-- Which tools do the Platform Teams use to create a self-service, API-driven platform that developer can use
+- Which tools do the Platform Teams use to create a self-service, API-driven platform that developers can use
 - How do developers consume these APIs in a self-service manner and what practices are promoted by the platform